 Maybe you want to have your 50th birthday at a certain restaurant, but you know they do not allow customers a BYOB privilege.
 While it is important to always comply with a restaurant’s rules and policies, some may bend the rules for special occasions.
 Here are a few occasions you may be able to do it for:

 Contact the restaurant about your special celebration, if it is located in an area where BYOB is a legal option.
 Ask if they would be willing to bend the rules just for this event.
 This is perfectly acceptable to ask.
 However, don’t just show up with your own bottle in hand.
 Also, be prepared to pay a corkage fee for these events since the restaurant is bending their rules for you.

 Related: Ten Clever Ways to Sneak Wine into Outdoor Events

 Which Restaurants are BYOB Restaurants?

 Typically restaurants that offer a substantial amount of wines, beers, and cocktails will not allow you to bring your own bottle.
 So, you want to visit restaurants that have a limited selection of alcoholic beverages.
 So, do your research, and look at the drink menu to see.
-Some of the best places to BYOB are Thai, Korean, Chinese, Indiana, and sushi restaurants.
+Some of the best places to BYOB are Thai, Korean, Chinese, Indian, and sushi restaurants.